 At Vermilion, we are committed to our vision of HSE.
 Everywhere.
 Everyday.
 Everyone.
 We are focused on ensuring everyone who comes to our locations returns home safely every day.

-In addition to our overall HSE approach, we have established management tools and processes that are specific to the protection of the health and safety of our workers and our communities.
+In addition to our overall HSE Framework that is made up of our Core Values, Vision and HSE Policy, supported by our HSE Management System, Asset Integrity Management System and Process Safety Management System we have established practical tools and processes that are specific to the protection of the health and safety of our workers and our communities.

 We understand and accept the high expectations placed on us by our stakeholders to ensure Vermilion recognizes, considers and mitigates potential safety impacts on the residents in the communities in which we operate.
 Ensuring public safety has been, and will continue to be, our number one priority.
 This is our license to operate.
 413-2

 As part of our robust emergency response plans, we have communication plans in place throughout our global locations, including outreach to our communities and nearby landowners.
 For example, our Corrib operation in Ireland includes online community emergency response information for both the Corrib Gas Onshore Pipeline and the Bellanaboy Bridge Gas Terminal.

 WE REGULARLY CARRY OUT EMERGENCY RESPONSE EXERCISES TO TEST OFFICE AND FIELD STAFF RESPONSE TO EMERGENCY SCENARIOS.

 Vermilion’s organization and response to emergencies follows the globally accepted Incident Command System (ICS).
 The ICS design structure is applicable to all kinds of emergencies and is suitable for both small and day-to-day situations as well as very large and complex incidents.
-It is applied consistently with local emergency responders and across each operating area, and provides a common organization structure to aid the management of resources at emergency incidents.
-Exercises are organized throughout the year to train our people and test the effectiveness of our emergency response plan (ERP) under various scenarios.
+It is applied consistently with local emergency responders and across each operating area, and provides a common organizational structure and communications strategy to aid the management of resources during an emergency.
+Simulations and exercises are organized throughout the year to train our people and test the effectiveness of our emergency response plan (ERP) under various scenarios.
 We also evaluate the effectiveness of every exercise and ERP that is conducted.

 ERP exercises include table top exercises, simulations, and combined exercises with Corporate Headquarters, along with site-specific emergency drills such as building evacuations: